collective/Products.SimpleGroupsManagement/README.rst

 Compatibility
 -------------

-Tested with Plone 4.3 and Plone 5.
-Look for older releases if you need Plone 3 compatibility.
+Tested with Plone 5.2.
+Plone 4 should work too (untested).

 .. note::
    Right now we have **no migration** from old ( < 0.5) versions to version 0.5.